Plan B Expat

 When you apply for Paraguay temporary residency, you must declare your profession or activity.
 Retirees declare as "Jubilado" (retiree) or "Pensionado" (pensioner).

 After 2 years of temporary residency, you convert to permanent.
-After 3 years of permanent residency (with physical presence requirements), you become eligible for citizenship.
+After 3 years of permanent residency, you become eligible for citizenship.

 What Counts as Qualifying Income